Reloadly/reloadly-sdk-java/README.md

 <!--[![Maven][maven-badge]][maven-url]-->

 The **Reloadly SDK for Java** enables Java developers to easily work with [Reloadly Services][reloadly-main-site] and build scalable solutions.
+For example, you can start sending **Airtime topups** in minutes instead of days by using the **Reloadly SDK for Java**.
-You can get started in minutes using Maven or any build system that supports MavenCentral as an artifact source.
+You can get started by using Maven or any build system that supports MavenCentral as an artifact source.

 * [SDK Homepage][sdk-website] (Coming soon)
 * [Sample Code][sample-code]